schackartk/t-junction_model_replication/README.md

 # [Re] Predictive model for the size of bubbles and droplets created in microfluidic T-junctions

-This repository contains the code used to replicate the mathematical modelling figures found in van Steijn V., *et al.* 2010 for submission to ReScienceC
+This repository contains the code used to replicate the mathematical modelling results found in van Steijn V., *et al.* 2010 for submission to ReScienceC

 # Repository Structure